 The principle business of Skeena Resources Limited ("Skeena" or "the Company") is the exploration and development of mineral properties in the Golden Triangle of northwest British Columbia, Canada.
-The Company owns or controls several exploration-stage properties including an option to earn a 100% interest in the past-producing Snip gold mine ("Snip") and Skeena's 100% interest in the past-producing Prosperity-Porter Idaho-Silverado silver mine ("Porter Idaho").
+The Company owns or controls several exploration-stage properties including the past-producing Snip gold mine ("Snip") and the past-producing Prosperity-Porter Idaho-Silverado silver mine ("Porter Idaho").
 Skeena also recently announced the results of a Preliminary Economic Assessment for the Spectrum-GJ copper-gold porphyry project ("Spectrum-GJ"), for which the Company holds a 100% interest in the Spectrum property and an option to acquire a 100% interest in the adjoining GJ property.